 How do you file income tax returns?

 Self-employed individuals can file their income tax returns through an ITR-4 or ITR-4S form.
 The ITR-4 form is for individuals earning from a professional or proprietary business, while the ITR-4S form is for those who have a presumptive business income.
 In the latter, a certain percentage of the receipts are taken as net income, and you’ll pay tax on that instead of claiming business expenses against those receipts and paying tax on the balance.
+But before filing the tax return, you can calculate income tax to understand the deduction and other benefits.

 With this, you can avoid the effort of maintaining profit and loss statements and repeatedly estimating taxes on them.
 However, if you earn over Rs.
 1 crore(for business) or Rs.
 50 lakh(for the profession) per year, you must maintain a book of accounts and have it audited.